-Gabrielle is a freshman in her first year of journalism.
-Her hobbies include reading and writing.
+Gabrielle is a sophomore and in her second year in journalism.
+She loves the color blue and her many cats.
+Her hobbies include writing and designing.

 There’s an App for That

 School looks a lot different this year with lots of radical changes, including the switch to online or hybrid learning, getting used to a number of different educational platforms like Google Classroom, keeping track of a class schedule that varies by the day, and learning to motivate yourself without a teacher standing over you to remind you.

 In these circumstances, is it any wonder that the number of failing students has taken a huge jump?
 While it’s no wonder that students who tend to procrastinate have had a particularly difficult time making the adjustment to virtual learning, even self-motivated students have had a hard time keeping track of everything, or for getting extra help on a challenging subject.

 So what kind of apps have FCHS students found helpful under these circumstances?
 Here are just a few you might consider adding to your phone

 FCHS freshman Sydney Gibson listed this app as one of the most helpful apps she’s found.
 “Duolingo is good for when you are learning a foreign language.
 Duolingo is a helpful tool for me because it’s interactive when trying to learn a language.
 It’s not boring, reading multiple-choice questions.
 It almost has a game feel to it,” said Gibson.

 This app provides lessons and explanations for dozens of languages.
 Users receive personalized results and feedback at the end of each lesson and practice.
 Duolingo is recommended for anyone learning a new language.
 Duolingo is free but provides optional in-app purchases.